berryboy2012/VkLearn/README.md

 - ~~Handle differences in coordinate system between Vulkan and OpenGL, so we can use `glm` without scratching head.~~
 - ~~Image, image view and sampler.
 (Use textures in fragment shader)~~
-- Depth buffering.
-(Tell GPU which one of the overlapping fragments should be drawn)
+- ~~Depth buffering.
+(Tell GPU which one of the overlapping fragments should be drawn)~~
+- Add Phong lighting pipeline.
+- Add shadow map pipeline.
 - Refactoring the code (with the help of VMA), so we don't lose our sanity when using Vulkan.
  We cannot do this earlier because we haven't implemented a 'working' renderer yet.
 - OpenVR/OpenXR integration.